jackyzha0/quartz/content/notes/media.md

 	- Jane Eyre
 	- a midsummer nights dream
 	- the second sex
+	- cryptonicon
+	- the amazing maurice and his educated rodents
 - future
 	- actual air david berman
 	- woman in the dunes